wwymak/mojo-gpu-puzzles/book/src/puzzle_09/puzzle_09.md

 But here's the exciting part: **once you master GPU debugging, you'll understand parallel computing at a deeper level than most developers ever reach**.

-## What you'll master in this puzzle
+## What you'll learn in this puzzle

-This puzzle transforms you from someone who *writes* GPU code to someone who can *debug* GPU code professionally.
+This puzzle transforms you from someone who *writes* GPU code to someone who can *debug* GPU code as well.
 You'll learn the systematic approaches, tools, and techniques that GPU developers use daily to solve complex parallel programming challenges.

 ### **Essential skills you'll develop**